howtri/cScrape/readme.md

 are signaled to shutdown.
 In this case the application would continue processing requests for a while.
 Is this what we want

 It could also potentially get stuck on a URL and it would prevent exiting.

+Statistics from the threads on join.
+Or just more mature logging.